Health in Mali: Female genital cutting practices

 Female genital mutilation is an act that intentionally harms or damages the female organs in a nonmedical setting.
 More than 125 million young girls from birth to age 15 undergo this process, of which most are from Africa and Middle East.
 Although the U.N. and World Health Organization has implemented policies to stop the inhumane act of removing genital parts, the cutting is often culturally and religiously rooted in societies, making it hard to eliminate.

 Mali, like many other African countries, engage in female genital cutting practices, which negatively impact women's health.
-Female genital cutting often occurs between the ages of 4 to 8, and results in hemorrhage, shock, pain, damage to organs, urinary infections, and other serious diseases.
+Female genital cutting often occurs between the ages of 4 and 8, and results in hemorrhage, shock, pain, damage to organs, urinary infections, and other serious diseases.
 Because the equipment used may not be cleaned completely, HIV and Hepatitis B is also spread with the procedure.
 In Mali, around 94% of women undergo female genital cutting practices.
 Apart from physical health, this is also commonly seen as having a severe psychological effect on women as well.
 Approximately 95% of adult women have undergone female genital mutilation.

 The objective of the female genital cutting practice is to decrease promiscuity for the husband once the woman gets married.
 It is often seen as a religious and cultural tradition, even though the government in Mali has made several attempts to alleviate the practices.